syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 From this point, it was a reverse-engineering game of figuring out how tracklogs were written, and how security records were appended to it.

-Even if function and variable names were obfuscated, the Java classes were not and were pretty much self-explanatory.
+Even if function and variable names were obfuscated, the names of the Java classes were not and were pretty much self-explanatory.
 As soon as I found some `public class TracklogWriter` and a `private RSAPrivateKey`, I was confident I was on the right track.

-A couple hours later, I had extracted the private key and built a proof-of-concept to sign arbitrary IGC files.
+A couple hours later, I had extracted the private key and built a proof-of-concept which would allow me to sign arbitrary IGC files.

 I contacted XCTrack developers about this issue, and they promptly implemented a more thorough obfuscation of the private key.